gtalin/front-end-mentor/sunny-side-agency-landing-page/README.md

 ### What I learned

-Various methods to change SVG color.
+- Various methods to change SVG color.
   To change the image color, without embedding SVG code in the `html` and using it only as an image, to change color, we can apply `filter`.
   The following works for our case:
   `filter:  brightness(0) invert(1);`

-We're making the triangle with `before` pseudo element.
+- We're making the triangle with `before` pseudo element.
 For larger screens though we have to remove that triangle.
   In CSS, to remove a `before` pseudo element, we can do `content: none`. :

 ```css
 ul:before {
   content: none;
 }
 ```

+- If there is more than one navigation menu, then as per accessibility rules, we should use `aria-label` to identify each navigation menu.
+For reference, [link 1](https://www.w3.org/WAI/tutorials/page-structure/regions/) [link 2](https://www.w3.org/WAI/tutorials/menus/structure/)
+  Another great [link](https://www.aditus.io/aria/aria-label/#example-3-multiple-navigation-landmarks) for `aria-label` usage.

+We have 2 navigation elements on the page.
+One is in the `header` and other is in `footer`.
+The one in `header` is the `main` navigation element so we add an `aria-label` of `main` to it.
+And to the one in `footer`, we add an `aria-label` of `footer`.

 ### Continued development